Sexual Assault in the Workplace

 - “Quid pro quo,” is a Latin term meaning “this for that.”
 In the workplace, this type of sexual harassment happens when conditions are placed on a person’s career or terms of employment in exchange for demanded favors.
 It includes threats of adverse action if the person doesn’t comply with the conditions, and sometimes promises favorable actions if the person does.

 - “Hostile work environment,” occurs when a person is subjected to offensive, unwanted and unsolicited comments or conduct of a sexual nature.
 It brings the topic of sex or gender into the workplace in any number of forms and generally includes nonviolent, gender-biased sexual behaviors.

-Sexual harassment not only impacts the victim, but also those around it by:
+Sexual assault not only impacts the victim, but also those around it by:

 - Creating an oppressive work environment

 - Forcing victims and workers to keep quiet out of fear

 - Effecting team morale and attendance